eakneller/ipatoolkit3D/README.md

 * Use the "Execute Python Script" button in the "Model Input" tab of IPAtoolkit3D_1.0.xlsm after setting paths and ensuring that a model is loaded into the workbook (see Workflow tab).
-* Use the Python or .bat scripts in IPA_Python/BatchScripts.
+* Use the Python (Windows or Linux) or .bat (Windows) scripts in IPA_Python/BatchScripts.
 These scripts require the user to define run type information, paths and other inputs before executing.
 We recommend initially running scripts from Spyder using IPA_Python as the project directory.